-Each of these metrics serves a different purpose and may be used at different levels in the organization to express the performance of a process in meeting the organization's or customer's requirements.
+Each of these metrics serves a different purpose and may be used at different levels in the organization to express the performance of a process in meeting the organization's (or customer's) requirements.
+These are some key metrics used in Six Sigma.
+We will discuss each in detail as we go through the course.